soobinrho/soobinrho/README.md

 In my college sophomore year, a shower thought struck my mind:
 I gotta make realistic, specific goals and put these onto my GitHub.
-This page keeps track of all my life goals; plus, I use this page also to show every code I wrote with pictures and short descriptions.
+This page keeps track of all my life goals; plus, I use this page also to show what kind of projects I'm working on with pictures and short descriptions.

 ## Projects